All Episodes

 Good.

-Uh I was telling certainly it I had fans tell me that it reminded me of the same thing when Sammy David Jr. kissed uh Nixon I'm I don't know how many years ago.
+On this Obama-Clinton situation about the podium, I was telling certainly I had friends tell me that it reminded me of the same thing when Sammy Davis Jr. kissed Nick Cinzan, I don't know how many years ago.

 Not racial, but it's still, you know what I'm saying?

-Well, you know, now that's that's that's the way I looked at it uh from the standpoint, you just lowered yourself.
+Well, you know, now that's that's that's the way I looked at it from the standpoint.

-Presidents don't cede the podium unless there's a joint presser with another head of state.
+Presidents don't seed the podium unless there's a joint presser with another head of state.

 I remember I was alive.

-Sammy Davis Jr. came out, and I remember he caught a lot of grief, not just from uh African Americans back then, from the Hollywood crowd, too.
+Sammy Davis Jr. came out, and I remember he caught a lot of grief, not just from African-Americans back then, from the Hollywood crowd, too.

-So you think that you do you think you really think that that Obama has lost some respect in the in in in uh uh uh African America African American male crowd here because of that?
+So you think, do you think, you really think that Obama has lost some respect in African-American male crowd here because of that?

-I had a friend that we normally go into the house and she's a Democrat and and she uh clear about how you like this open change, you know, stuff like that.
+I had a friend that we normally go into the house, and she's a Democrat, and she always titters about how you like this hope and change, you know, stuff like that.

-Well, she her comment was that he uh just like Clinton being the first black president, she said, Well, yeah, now we got the first uh uh uh uh uh what is it uh mo uh light-skinned uh Uncle Tom, but that was her last word I'm a Tom.
+Well, her comment was that just like Clinton being the first black president, she said, well, yeah, now we got the first light-skinned Uncle Tom.

-I wasn't looking like that, but once you said that, then I thought that's when my question is.
+I wasn't looking like that, but once she said that, then I started, whoa, whoa, that's when my question is.

 Obama.